Cash Conversion Cycle Calculator

 Which inputs can I influence most easily?

-Improving collections reduces DSO, while better inventory planning reduces DIO.
-Negotiating supplier terms can increase DPO.
+Improving collections reduces DSO, better demand planning reduces DIO, and negotiating supplier terms can extend DPO—each lever changes the CCC.

 Additional Information

-- Formula: Cash Conversion Cycle = DIO + DSO − DPO.
+- Formula: Cash Conversion Cycle = Days Inventory Outstanding + Days Sales Outstanding − Days Payable Outstanding.